 All images and text © for Dinner, then Dessert, Inc.Save Recipe

 In case you’re wondering more about my inspiration to post about this delicious Chimichurri Sauce, it was this delicious post from my amazing trip to Orlando.
 We were enjoying a fabulous meal at Mythos Restaurant and the menu had a Beef Medallions with Chimichurri.
 I was immediately sold.

-and we had an absolute blast and were literally kids in a candy store at Toothsome for dinner.
+And we had an absolute blast and felt literally like kids in a candy store at Toothsome for dinner.
 We had shakes and delicious food and fun appetizers.
 Then we browsed around the amazing Candy shop in the front of the restaurant.
-Each of us ordered different shakes which were all the size of our head and even though we were full from dinner we enjoyed every last bite!
+Each of us ordered different shakes which were all the size of our head, and even though we were full from dinner we enjoyed every last bite!